HugCls/GHRM/README.md

 # GHRM

-2023-11-16: "Go confidently in the direction of your dreams!
-Live the life you've imagined." - Henry David Thoreau
+2023-11-17: "Avoiding danger is no safer in the long run than exposure." - Helen Keller